lvzxr/apb-reloaded/README.md

 # Misc
 > [!NOTE]
-> If you wish to have a semi-transparent inventory screen once you've applied the config, go to `Engine/Config/BaseEngine.ini`, put a `;` before `DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` and turn on bloom ingame
+> If you wish to have a semi-transparent inventory screen once you've applied the config, go to `Engine/Config/BaseEngine.ini`, put a `;` before `DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` and turn on bloom ingame.

+> [!NOTE]
+> If you would like to have no login screen (with the downside being the inability to create a new character with it) then go to `APBGame/Config/DefaultEngine` and set both `Map` and `LocalMap` to **UIDistrict_DistrictSelect.apb**.

 > [!IMPORTANT]
-> If you are using the GC Off files and want to go and modify your outfits then go to `Engine/Config/BaseEngine.ini`, set TimeBetweenPurgingPendingKillObjects -> 60, restart the game and then once you're done designing set this back to 0 and restart your game again to continue having no stuttering during fights
+> If you are using the GC Off files and want to go and modify your outfits/character/vehicle then go to `Engine/Config/BaseEngine.ini`, set TimeBetweenPurgingPendingKillObjects -> 60, restart the game and then once you're done designing set this back to 0 and restart your game again to continue having no stuttering during fights.

 > [!NOTE]
-> If you aren't already using them I recommend using the Emitters fix as it stops props such as AC Units, Gas Station Pumps and Car Spawners from emitting an ear piercing sound when standing near them after playing for a longer period of time
+> If you aren't already using them I recommend using the Emitters fix as it stops props such as AC Units, Gas Station Pumps and Car Spawners from emitting an ear piercing sound when standing near them after playing for a longer period of time.

 # Command Changes (If using localization)

 - /exit -> /rq
 - /dance variants -> /urban /michael /techno etc.
 - /strikeapose1/2 -> /pose1 /pose2
-- /groupinvitemodedefault -> /gimd (When not in a group type, "/gimd true" to allow all members of group to be able to invite everytime)
+- /groupinvitemodedefault -> /gimd (Run /gimd true on all characters when not in a group to set group invites to everyone.)

 # Graphics
 > [!NOTE]
-> Shadows should work on all presets, if you want them just enable it under advanced after selecting the preset you like.
+> Shadows should work on all presets, if you want them just enable it under advanced graphics in-game after selecting the preset you like.
 If it doesn't work however go into `APBMachineOptions` and remove the `DynamicShadows` and `LightEnvironmentShadows` lines, save, restart the game then re-enable shadows again.

 > [!IMPORTANT]
-> When switching between clay vehicles and standard your game may crash therefore I recommend you do this on the login screen.
+> When switching between clay vehicles and standard your game may crash therefore I recommend you do this on the login screen and then reboot.

 ### Mixed (Recommended for most people)

-- MINIMAL	- High Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX, Obj Circles Off, Fog Off
+- MINIMAL	- Low Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX
-- LOW 		- High Env, HQ Low Poly Character, High Car, High Weapon, Mid Prop, Mid VFX, Obj Circles Off, Fog Off
+- LOW 		- Same as minimal just low poly characters
-- MEDIUM 	- Mid Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX, Obj Circles Off, Fog Off
+- MEDIUM 	- Mid Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX
-- HIGH 		- Mid Env, HQ Low Poly Character, High Car, High Weapon, Mid Prop, Mid VFX, Obj Circles Off, Fog Off
+- HIGH 		- Same as medium just low poly characters
-- MAXIMUM 	- High Env, High Character, High Car, High Weapon, High Prop, High VFX, Obj Circles Off, Fog Off
+- MAXIMUM 	- High Env, High Character, High Car, High Weapon, High Prop, High VFX

 ### High

-- MINIMAL	- High Env, High Character, High Car, High Weapon, Mid Prop, Low VFX, Obj Circles Off, Fog Off
-- LOW 		- High Env, HQ Low Poly Character, High Car, High Weapon, Mid Prop, Low VFX, Obj Circles Off, Fog Off
-- MEDIUM 	- High Env, High Character, High Car, High Weapon, High Prop, High VFX, Obj Circles Off, Fog Off
-- HIGH 		- High Env, HQ Low Poly Character, High Car, High Weapon, High Prop, High VFX, Obj Circles Off, Fog Off
-- MAXIMUM 	- High Env, High Character, High Car, High Weapon, High Prop, High VFX, Obj Circles On, Fog Off

-### Mid

-- MINIMAL	- Mid Env, High Character, High Car, High Weapon, Mid Prop, Low VFX, Obj Circles Off, Fog Off
+- MINIMAL	- Mid Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX
-- LOW 		- Mid Env, HQ Low Poly Character, High Car, High Weapon, Mid Prop, Low VFX, Obj Circles Off, Fog Off
+- LOW 		- Same as minimal just low poly characters
-- MEDIUM 	- Mid Env, High Character, High Car, High Weapon, High Prop, High VFX, Obj Circles On, Fog Off
+- MEDIUM 	- High Env, High Character, High Car, High Weapon, High Prop, High VFX
-- HIGH 		- Mid Env, HQ Low Poly Character, High Car, High Weapon, High Prop, High VFX, Obj Circles On, Fog Off
-- MAXIMUM 	- Mid Env, High Character, High Car, High Weapon, High Prop, High VFX, Obj Circles On, Fog Off
+- HIGH 		- Same as medium just low poly characters
+- MAXIMUM 	- Same as medium but with further LOD ranges

 ### Low

-- MINIMAL	- Low Env, High Character, High Car, High Weapon, Mid Prop, Low VFX, Obj Circles Off, Fog Off
+- MINIMAL	- Low Env, High Character, High Car, High Weapon, Mid Prop, Mid VFX
-- LOW 		- Low Env, HQ Low Poly Character, High Car, High Weapon, Mid Prop, Low VFX, Obj Circles Off, Fog Off
+- LOW 		- Same as minimal just low poly characters
-- MEDIUM 	- Low Env, High Character, Clay Car, Low Weapon, Low Prop, Low VFX, Obj Circles Off, Fog Off
+- MEDIUM 	- Low Env, High Character, Clay Car, Low Weapon, Low Prop, Low VFX
-- HIGH 		- Low Env, HQ Low Poly Character, Clay Car, Low Weapon, Low Prop, Low VFX, Obj Circles Off, Fog Off
+- HIGH 		- Same as medium just low poly characters
-- MAXIMUM 	- Low Env, LQ Low Poly Character, Clay Car, Low Weapon, Low Prop, Low VFX, Obj Circles Off, Fog Off
+- MAXIMUM 	- Low Env, LQ Low Poly Character, Clay Car, Low Weapon, Low Prop, Low VFX

 # Keybinds
 All of the binds listed below are there as additions to the original keybinds so you have the choice rather than being forced to use one or the other.
 This just means that you will have to go to the respective keybind category and set which options you prefer.